rfejzic1/raiton/README.md

 > Colorless green ideas sleep furiously. - Noam Chomsky

-Raiton is a language that is the successor of the [Katon](https://github.com/rfejzic1/katon) language I implemented with a friend as a project for a university course about programming languages.
-Back then, I had just started learning about compilers and interpreters when I started the Katon project, so it's not so well implemented (plus it's a simple tree-walking interpreter).
-I learned a lot from implementing the interpreter, but there's still so much to learn.
+I imagined Raiton to be a simple language, leaning more to the functional side, but having procedural elements and side-effects.

-Enter *Raiton*.
-I wanted this to be a simple language influenced by procedural and functional langauges such as Go, Rust, C, Haskell, Ocaml, Clojure, etc. I imagined a functional language, not pure like Haskell, but with some procedural elements like Ocaml has.
-I'll probably implement a transpiler to Ocaml first, then decide whether to implement a VM with bytecode to run on it or to just compile to native code.
+I'll decide whether to implement a VM with bytecode to run on it or to just compile to native code.
 I prefer the latter, because I'd like to implement a fast compiler (hopefully) and produce machine code directly.
-Who knows, maybe add C interop later down the road.
+Maybe I'll add C interop later down the road.
+(Maybe too ambitious, but we'll see)

 This is a pet project for now, but I hope other people will like the language in time as much as I do.